Why Minnesota Quality Care?

 We do so much more than home care services for our clients.
 When you need help with paper work and referrals we are there to help as part of your health care team.
 Our office staff has decades of experience working with county and health plan staff.
 We provide custom training for each PCA and Homemaker for the unique needs of each client.

 For those looking to self-direct their services through consumer directed community supports (CDCS) or the Consumer Support Grant (CSG), Aspen FMS provides help with financial tasks, billing, and employer-related responsibilities.
 This means Aspen’s role is to support your loved one to fulfill his or her responsibilities in being the employer of his or her workers.

 To improve the dignity, health, and independence of those we serve, we offer 245D services to people with disabilities and those over the age of 65.
 These services can provide the level of assistance and supervision that is necessary to ensure the health and safety of your loved one.
 This includes ICLS, Homemaker Services, Personal Support, or Respite Care Services.

 Meeting Emotional Needs

 An elderly or disabled person needs to feel safe and remain close to other people.
-Without sufficient support, participants may have difficulty sleeping, poor appetite, or an inability to concentrate.
-PCA home care by Minnesota Quality Care is designed to address the vulnerability, loneliness, boredom, and isolation often felt by elderly and disabled people.
+Without sufficient support, patients may have difficulty sleeping, poor appetite, or an inability to concentrate.
+Personal care by Minnesota Quality Care will be designed to address the vulnerability, loneliness, boredom, and isolation often felt by elderly or disabled people.

 Support for Independent Living

 Many elderly and disabled people prefer to remain in their own home.
-After an assessment for CFSS services, home care is organized and a support worker assigned to keep our participants safely at home.
-Personal care attendants and homemaker services give seniors and the disabled the confidence to remain independent in the familiar setting they want to be in.
+After an assessment for Personal Care services or care coordination, services are designed to keep our clients safely at home.
+Personal Care and homemaker services give seniors and the disabled the confidence to remain independent, at home, in the setting they want to be in.